-Figure 1 – Information association

 Feature association

 A feature association is used to describe a relationship between two feature types that involves connections between their instances.

 EXAMPLE: A Caution Area feature provides additional caution information to the Archipelagic Sea Lane feature.
 An association named Caution Area Association is used to relate the two features; roles are used to convey the meaning of the relationship.